- Core Argument

 -

-Functional Silos (Latency): Sales, Operations, and Engineering operate as separate fiefdoms, "throwing work over the wall" to one another.
-In technical terms, this introduces massive latency and packet loss (context) between nodes.
+Functional Silos (Latency): Sales, Operations, and Engineering operate as separate fiefdoms, throwing work over the wall to one another.
+In technical terms, this introduces massive latency and context loss between nodes.
+Each handoff is a dropped packet.

 -

 Dependency Chains (Coupling): Decision-making requires navigating a complex web of committees and approvals.
-The organization is "tightly coupled," meaning a change in one area breaks processes in another, stifling agility.
+The organization is tightly coupled — a change in one area breaks processes in another, stifling agility.
+Sound familiar?
+It should.
+It's the monolith problem.

 -

-Fragility (Single Points of Failure): The organization relies on "heroics" from key individuals rather than resilient systems.
-If a specific "hero" leaves, the capability collapses.
+Fragility (Single Points of Failure): The organization relies on heroics from key individuals rather than resilient systems.
+If a specific person leaves, the capability collapses.
 In engineering, we call this a low "Bus Factor."

 2.2 Designing for "Value Streams" over "Departments"